UofT-EcoSystem/DietCode/README.md

 ## Code Organization

-- [**`tests`**](./tests): Contains test cases for testing code generation changes (i.e., local padding & decision-tree dispatching) and benchmarking performance.
+- [**`tests`**](./tests): Contains examples (as well as test cases) for testing key features (i.e., local padding, auto-scheduling, and decision-tree dispatching) in terms of correctness and runtime performance.
 Please click on the folder for more details.

 - [**`tvm`**](./tvm): <img src="./figures/DietCode_text.png" alt="DietCode" height="16"></img>
   that is built on top of TVM.
 Please refer to